abhishekarya1/Hash-Define-myNotes/content/java/basics.md

 - `int` is 4 Bytes
 - `float` is 4 Bytes
 - `char` is unsigned UTF-16, so one char can take one or two bytes.
-Convertible to `int` and vice-versa.
+It is an integral type.
 - `boolean` is not convertible to `int` and vice-versa, we cannot even use `==` with `int` and `boolean` values.
 Takes values `true` or `false`. **Size is undefined** and depends on JVM.

 ```java